Product Requirements Document

 Tertiary Persona: HELIX Maintainer

-Role: Maintainer of the HELIX content catalog, the methodology spec, and the alignment skill.
+Role: Maintainer of the HELIX content catalog, the methodology spec, and the routing skill.
 Goals: Keep the catalog tight; keep the methodology coherent; ship portable improvements.
 Pain Points: Resisting feature creep into runtime territory; pruning legacy surfaces that crept across the boundary.

 In Scope